VeraVol42/Red_Alerts_Israel/README.md

 # 🚀 Israel Red Alerts: Temporal & Spatial Analysis

 This repository contains a project focused on analyzing the temporal and spatial patterns of red alerts in Israel.
-The analysis is based on data extracted from the **Cumta Telegram channel** and covers the period from **December 26, 2018 – January 19, 2025**.
+The analysis is based on data extracted from the **Cumta Telegram channel** and covers the period from **December 26, 2018 – October 5, 2025**.

 ---